Jumpstart UTulsa - The University of Tulsa

 Who are our Chinese partners?

 China University Petroleum Beijing (CUPB) is a top national public Chinese university.
-A group of students from TU, had the opportunity to stay at the university this summer.
+A group of students from UTulsa had the opportunity to stay at the university this summer.
 While abroad, the students engaged in lectures and dialogue with their Chinese peers on climate change and global solutions, providing a comprehensive understanding of the challenges and opportunities in the field of green energy.
 We have several local partners, some of whom have longstanding relationships with Tulsa.

 What is Beijing like?